Tag Archives: NCRA

 Contact WINGS Executive Producer Frieda Werden at frieda.werden@gmail.com

-WINGS is syndicated on CKMS-FM from WINGS Radio and currently airs on Radio Waterloo CKMS-FM 102.7 on Thursday from 2:30pm to 3:00pm.
+WINGS is syndicated on CKMS-FM from WINGS Radio and currently airs on Radio Waterloo CKMS-FM 102.7 on Fridays from 2:00pm to 2:30pm.

 rabble radio